MikeSpa/defi-project/README.md

 - ERC20 Token `ProjectToken`
 - Staking contract
 - FlashLoan contract
-- Deposit and Withdraw to Aave
+- Deposit and Withdraw to Aave and Compound

 Trying a lot of stuff in DeFi: flash loan, farming, arbitrage, LP, trading, ...